voftik/meet2obsidian/README.md

 - **AI-Powered Content Analysis**: Leverages Claude API to analyze transcripts and extract valuable insights
 - **File Management**: Automatically cleans up processed files from your meetings directory
 - **Customizable Prompts**: Configure how AI analyzes your meetings with editable prompt templates
+- **Secure Storage**: API keys are stored securely using macOS Keychain

 ## 🔧 How It Works